HayatZarine/learnlinker-empower/README.md

-🌍 LearnLinker Empower
+# 🌍 LearnLinker Empower
 Connecting Volunteer Teachers with Underprivileged Students Worldwide 🔗 MVP Live Demo : `https://learnlinker-empower.lovable.app/`

-📌 About the Project
+ ## 📌 About the Project
 LearnLinker Empower is a global educational platform designed to bring quality education to underprivileged children and marginalized women—especially those restricted from going outside due to societal norms or abuse.
 This initiative uses AI-powered matchmaking, real-time communication, and a secure, hidden learning mode to make learning accessible, safe, and personalized.

-✨ Key Features
+## ✨ Key Features
-🧠 AI-Based Student–Teacher Matching
+-🧠 AI-Based Student–Teacher Matching
 Students enter their grade, level, and subject.

 AI recommends suitable volunteer teachers from around the world.

-🧑‍🏫 One-on-One Live Interaction
+-🧑‍🏫 One-on-One Live Interaction
 Real-time communication between teacher and student.

 Time slots are booked based on teacher availability.

-🛡️ Hidden Mode for Safety
+-🛡️ Hidden Mode for Safety
 A cloaked version of the app to provide stealth access to women facing restrictions.

 Camouflaged as another app (e.g., a calculator or notepad).
+Directs to google news if on website.

-👩‍🎓 Education for Women Facing Abuse
+-👩‍🎓 Education for Women Facing Abuse
 Secure onboarding system with optional counselor contact.

 Women and girls can learn discreetly and safely from home.

-🌐 Accessible Anywhere
+-🌐 Accessible Anywhere
 Fully browser-based — no need for advanced hardware or installations.

 Optimized for low-bandwidth regions.

-🛠️ Tech Stack
+## 🛠️ Tech Stack
 Layer	Technology
 Frontend	HTML, CSS, JavaScript
 Backend	Flask / Node.js (Planned for full build)